Getting Started with Full Spectrum Slicing

 What if I told you these were each 3D printed in one go using only four filaments per model?

-Yes, a seven-color chicken and lanterns and eggs with more than ten colors each, all printed with just four filaments on the Snapmaker U1.
+Yes, seven-color Adorable Baby Dragons (IK3D) and Chibi Panther Chameleons (Raki-Box), and a lantern with 12-colored facets, all printed with just four filaments on the Snapmaker U1.
 And with no significant increase in waste.

 This is the promise of the Full Spectrum modification of Snapmaker Orca by Radu (a.k.a. “ratdoux”), and it’s not just a party trick.
 It’s based on a clever old illusion, smartly implemented, but only now made practical for everyone by the rise of a tool-changing printer accessible to the masses: The Snapmaker U1.